Office of Transportation Intermediaries

 Licenses are issued to a business entity and not to an individual, except in the case of a sole proprietor.
 Every licensee is required to have an individual identified as the Qualifying Individual (QI) who is of good character with a minimum of three years experience in OTI services and who is an active officer of the entity.

 Licensees are required to provide proof of financial responsibility in the amount of $50,000 for an ocean freight forwarder license and $75,000 for an NVOCC license.
-An additional $10,000 in coverage is required for each unincorporated branch office in the United States that performs OTI services.

 Once licensed, OTI NVOCCs are required to file a Tariff Registration Form (FMC-1) with the Commission which notifies the Commission of the location of the NVOCCs electronically accessible tariff (CATS).
 The NVOCC must publish its tariff at that location in compliance with Commission rules at 46 CFR Part 520.
 If the NVOCC is a shipper party to a service contract with a vessel operating common carrier, it must comply with the requirements of 46 CFR Part 530.
 Questions regarding filing Form FMC-1, publishing tariffs or entering into service contracts should be addressed to the Office of Service Contracts & Tariffs.